ftheberge/GraphMiningNotebooks/README.md

 ## References - datasets

-* **ABCD** dataset was generated using the Julia code found at: https://github.com/bkamins/ABCDGraphGenerator.jl
+* **ABCD** datasets are generated using the Julia code found at: https://github.com/bkamins/ABCDGraphGenerator.jl or the Python code https://pypi.org/project/abcd-graph/.
+For Hypergraphs, we used h-ABCD: https://github.com/bkamins/ABCDHypergraphGenerator.jl

 * **Actors** dataset is from the accompanying material to the book: "Complex Networks: Principles, Methods and Applications", V. Latora, V. Nicosia, G. Russo, Cambridge University Press (2017).
 ISBN: 9781107103184 The data can be downloaded from: http://www.complex-networks.net.
 It was built from the Internet Movie Database (IMDb, www.imdb.com) and was first studied in: D.J.
 Watts and S.H.
 Strogatz, "Collective dynamics of 'small-world' networks", Nature 393 (1998), 440-442.